b---c/oauth-token-bff/main.md

 # Security Considerations {#Security}

-The simplicity of the described pattern notwithstanding, there are a number of important considerations that frontent, backend and SDK implementers should keep in mind while implementing this approach.
+The simplicity of the described pattern notwithstanding, there are a number of important considerations that frontend, backend and SDK implementers should keep in mind while implementing this approach.

 ## Frontends should not cache access tokens in local storage